DrK-Lo/lotterhoslabprotocols/discovery_1-gettingstarted.md

 -   Discovery account.
 Apply by opening a Service-Now ticket with an access request at https://rc-docs.northeastern.edu/en/latest/welcome/gettinghelp.html#submit-a-ticket

 -   Login by typing e.g. `ssh lotterhos@login.discovery.neu.edu`, but use your own username
+     - also check out instructions for [advanced ssh-ing](https://drk-lo.github.io/lotterhoslabprotocols/bioinformagics_2-3_advanced_sshing.html) to `ssh` without a password and to use an alias (eg `ssh discovery` instead of using the full command: `ssh username@login.discovery.neu.edu`).
+These steps will help you save time in the long run.

 -   Read [NU's Getting started on Discovery](https://rc-docs.northeastern.edu/en/latest/first_steps/connect_ood.html)